ebiggio/prestashop-customer-dni/README.md

 ## Requirements

-- Tested on PrestaShop 8.1, but should work on any version of PrestaShop 1.7.
+- Tested on PrestaShop 8.1, but should work on any version of PrestaShop 1.7.6 or higher.
 - Developed using PHP 8.1

 ## Installation